 So if you are very healthy and only need something to tie you over until you get something else and are willing to risk having some minor medical issues, maybe one of these plans will work for you.
 If you want to be sure you are not stuck with massive out-of-pocket for a major medical issue, need to see a doctor several times during the year, need prescription coverage, and things like regular labwork (yes, things like bloodwork and xrays are not covered at all) then you may as well save the cost of the premiums for this company and pay the bills yourself until you can get something elsewhere.
 Unfortunately for us we cannot even get into the government marketplace since we didn't know about our coverage cancellation until the time frame to get in on special enrollment was up.

-Review about: Ushealth Advisors Health Plan.
+Product or Service Mentioned: Ushealth Advisors Health Plan.

 Reason of review: Possible misrepresentation of product.